francis2tm/edgen-client-node/README.md

-# edgen Node API Library
+# Edgen Node API Library

-This library provides convenient access to the edgen REST API from TypeScript or JavaScript.
+This library provides convenient access to the Edgen REST API from TypeScript or JavaScript.
 It is a fork of the official OpenAI Python library.

 The original library was generated from the [OpenAPI specification](https://github.com/openai/openai-openapi) with [Stainless](https://stainlessapi.com/).